jtompkins/tictactoe/README.md

 # Learning Ruby - TicTacToe

 I'm trying to learn Ruby, one program at a time.
-This time out, I implemented a simple Tic-Tac-Toe game.
+This time, I implemented a simple Tic-Tac-Toe game.

 This is my first time out with Ruby, so the code might not be very good/idiomatic/whatever.
-Hopefully I'll get better with this over time.
+Hopefully I'll get better over time.

 ## Usage